TRocky21/excel-addins/README.txt

 DatePicker:
 	Opens a date picker window to allow the user to put a chosen date in the selected cell.

+DecodeFastenerNumber:
+	Decode a fastener part number to determine its characteristics and specifications.

 DefineWord:
 	Gets the definition of the word in the selected cell.
 	Worksheet function "=DEFINE(word as String)" will return the definition of a word.